*This was originally published January 2016 but has since then bee updated.

 - Build your website

 These are a few of the actions I took and received some really great feedback.

 Finding out what you want to do

 If you’re lucky enough to start working on your home business while you still have full-time employment, you can take your time to figure out how you want to earn your living from home.
 I’ve been writing projects down and am trying to narrow it, or shouldn’t I?
 The more we can do, the better we can market ourselves, right?
-Or should we select maybe two (2) services and become and expert?
+Or should we select maybe two (2) services and become an expert?

 This I still have yet to figure out.
-However, I do know what I like to do so I can start building from there.

 The realm of a VA can offer many things.

-- Maintaining calendars and Scheduling
+- Maintaining Calendars and Scheduling